EhabY/MazeGame/README.md

 The generated map starts with N number of rooms, where N is the number of players.
 Then a random path is generated, this path is split into levels, and you have to unlock the door at the end of a level to go to the next one.
 The key to unlock a said door, is placed randomly along this generated path.
-At the end of each path, there is a winning door that when opened the player wins.
+At the end of each path at the last level, there is a door that when opened the player wins.

-After the paths are generated for each level and each player, a Breadth First Search (BFS) is performed from all the generated rooms at once, then for every empty direction in the room, a randomly generated MapSite is placed.
+After all the paths are generated for each player, a Breadth First Search (BFS) is performed from all the generated rooms at once, then for every empty direction in the room, a randomly generated MapSite is placed.
 If that MapSite is a door, then that opens a path to another room on the other side.

 For the game to be fun, there must be many open doors that lead to dead-ends and distract the player.